Sky-Captain-13/5eOGL_DMToolKit/README.md

 !eot can be used by by any player or the GM to advance the turn order tracker one space.
 Players can only advance the turn order if the token at the top of the tracker is a token/character they control.
 Using !eot when it is not their turn will do nothing.

-!Track-effect will allow you to add and track spell effects and other short duration items like Rage using the command.
+!track-effect will allow you to add and track spell effects and other short duration items like Rage using the command.
 You must have a name for the effect and a duration included or nothing will be added to the tracker.
 When the duration reaches zero, the effect will be removed from the turn order tracker and a simple message saying that the effect has ended will be sent to chat.
 You can optionally include a character name or other identifier as a third parameter.

 #### Example Macros
 !track-effect --Effect Name --Effect Duration [--Character Name]